mchozhang/SinsOnTwitter/deploy/README.md

 	`curl -XGET "http://<NODE_UP>:5984/_membership"`
 	* Check that the harvester is running by loging onto fauxton (http://<NODE_IP>:5984/_utils) and check that tweet_database is being populated.
 	* Checkout web application through (http://<NODE_IP>/app)

+# Todo:

+- [x] Create a security group for networking between the instances (openning port 5984,5986,9100-9200 and 4369)
+- [x] Create three instances acting as three different nodes.
+- [x] Created and attached volumes (60 GB each) to each instance.
+- [x] Install DOCKER on each instance.
+- [x] Change sudo permisions on instance (Avoid running docker commands on sudo all the time).
+- [x] Run docker and run curl commands to setup couchdb cluster.
+- [x] Created Ansible Script to create CouchDB Instance.
+- [x] Creating a script that also runs twitter harvesters.
+- [X] Include Script to run web server
+- [X] Test overall script
+- [X] Did a draft on video
+- [x] Write Deployment Steps in Report
+- [x] Write Report on system architecture and design